AndrewLighten/fit-peaks/README.md

     password = <my-password>
     player-id = <my-player-id>

-See https://zwiftinsider.com/find-your-zwift-user-id/ for details on how to find your Zwift player ID.
+See https://zwiftinsider.com/find-your-zwift-user-id/ for full details on how to find your Zwift player ID.
+If you can't be bothered reading that, and you're on a Mac, bung this into your terminal:

+    grep -i 'player id' ~/Documents/Zwift/Logs/log.txt

 # Dependencies